Azure/computer-vision-nextjs-webapp/README.md

     --yes
 ```

-To access our computer vision resource, we need both the endpoint to the resource and the key.
+To access our computer vision resource, we need both the endpoint and the key.
 With the Azure CLI, we have access to two `az cognitiveservices account` commands: `show` and `keys list`, which give us what we need.

 ```bash
 export COMPUTER_VISION_ENDPOINT=$(az cognitiveservices account show --name $MY_COMPUTER_VISION_NAME --resource-group $MY_RESOURCE_GROUP_NAME --query "properties.endpoint" --output tsv)